 Clerke led the expedition back to Britain, with Cook’s third voyage ending at the beginning of October 1780 without him.

-Cook’s Legacy As Explorer, Scientific Pioneer, And Global Imperialist
+Cook’s Legacy As An Explorer, Scientific Pioneer, And Global Imperialist

 His voyages were an altogether different affair than other explorers of the era.
 “The Endeavor was not only on a voyage of discovery,” said Pulitzer-Prize-winning author Tony Horwitz in his book Blue Latitudes.
 “It was also a laboratory for testing the latest theories and technologies, much as spaceships are today.”

-More controversially, Cook also increased the scope of Britain’s global empire, for which he was hailed as a hero by many ever since.
-To others, though, he was just one more colonial villain “discovering” a land that human civilizations had already been inhabiting for tens of thousands of years.
+At the same time, however, Cook also increased the scope of Britain’s global empire, for which he was hailed as a hero by many ever since.
+To others, he is seen as the harbinger of colonialism in the Pacific, and an exploiter of the human civilizations who had already been inhabiting the lands he claimed to have “discovered” for tens of thousands of years.

-Like many figures in history, the reality is not either-or, but both-at-once, and Captain James Cook’s legacy in part is the reminder that legacies are never the simple affairs we’d like them to be.
+Like many figures in history, the reality might not be either-or, but both-at-once, and Captain James Cook’s legacy in part is the reminder that legacies are never the simple affairs we’d like them to be.

 Now that you’ve read about the voyages of Captain James Cook, learn about Alexander Selkirk, the marooned British sailor who may have been the inspiration for “Robinson Crusoe.”
 Then, read the extraordinary tale of how Ada Blackjack outlived her all-male crew after being stranded in the Arctic for two years.